Properties - Processing a Sale

 5. You’ll then see an Information pop-up confirming the charges have been split.
 Click OK to close it.

-6. A final pop-up confirms the sale has been processed and offers to let you add the new client’s phone number.
+6. A final pop-up confirms that the sale has been processed and offers to let you add the new client’s phone number.
 Click Yes or No as appropriate.

 Info